9 Jun 2023

-Lazada use their rewards system to nudge consumers towards valuable in-app behaviors, such as watching a live stream.
-Lazada know that by convincing users to interact more with the app, they increase the chance of them converting.
-Plus, earning some rewards give another nice bonus.
+Lazada uses its rewards system to nudge consumers towards valuable in-app behaviors, such as watching a live stream.
+Lazada knows that by convincing users to interact more with the app, they increase the chance of them converting.
+Plus, earning some rewards gives another nice bonus.

 This Lazada program shows that loyalty schemes don’t have to be entirely purchase orientated.
 You can find out how TIER are using loyalty programs to incentivize non-sales behavior in our blog post here.

 Loyalty programs in Talon.One automatically open reward point wallets for each customer that opts in.
 You also have the option to create Loyalty Tiers, where you can segregate customers into different tiers, (eg. bronze, sliver, gold) and create exclusive campaigns for your top tier customers.